tyndria/high-load-systems/API.md

 ```

-To make API RESTful we should provide __self-descriptive messages__ princip.
+To make API RESTful we should provide __self-descriptive messages__ principle.
-Since this API looks like more public then private, we should think about sth more then just JSON representation.
+Since this API looks more public than private, we should think about sth more than just JSON representation.

 For example, GeoJSON (https://tools.ietf.org/html/rfc7946).
 To add new trashcan to the map we will use approximately the following body: